-We will search the Cochrane Central Register of Controlled Trials (CENTRAL, 2020, current issue), Ovid MEDLINE (1946 to date), OVID Embase (1974 to present), OVID Maternity & Infant Care Database (1971 to present), and the Cumulative Index to Nursing and Allied Health Literature (1982 to present) using a combination of text words and MeSH terms described in Appendix 1.
+We will search the Cochrane Central Register of Controlled Trials (CENTRAL latest issue), Ovid MEDLINE (1946 onwards), OVID Embase (1974 onwards), OVID Maternity & Infant Care Database (1971 onwards), and the Cumulative Index to Nursing and Allied Health Literature (1982 onwards) using a combination of text words and MeSH terms described in Appendix 1.
 We will limit the search outputs with the relevant search filters for clinical trials as recommended in the Cochrane Handbook for Systematic Reviews of Interventions (Higgins 2020).
 We will not apply any language restrictions.